 In July 2015, the FASB issued ASU 2015-12, Plan Accounting: Defined Benefit Pension Plans (Topic 960), Defined Contribution Pension Plans (Topic 962), and Health and Welfare Benefit Plans (Topic 965): Part (I) Fully Benefit-Responsive Investment Contracts, Part (II) Plan Investment Disclosures, Part (III) Measurement Date Practical Expedient.
 This three-part standard simplifies employee benefit plan reporting with respect to fully benefit-responsive investment contracts and plan investment disclosures, and provides for a measurement-date practical expedient.
 Parts I and II are effective for fiscal years beginning after December 15, 2015 and should be applied retrospectively, with early application permitted.
-Part III is effective for fiscal years beginning after December 15, 2015 and should be applied prospectively, with early application permitted.
-Management has elected to adopt Topic 962, Parts I and II as of and for the year ending December 31, 2015.
+Part III is effective for fiscal years beginning after December 31, 2015.
 Accordingly, the amendments were retrospectively applied resulting in removal of certain investment disclosures as allowed by ASU 2015-12, Part II.
 Adoption of the new standards had no impact on the net assets available for benefits as of December 31, 2015 or 2014.
 Topics 960 and 965, as well as Part III, are not applicable to the Plan.